Unrealized Projects 1930-1934

 TRISTAN AND ISEULT (mid 1930s)

-Swedish magzines wrote that Garbo will star in a film version of this legend.
-No info is known.
+Swedish magazines wrote that Garbo would star in a film version of this Medieval legend.
+No details are known.

-The legend of Tristan and Iseult is an influential romance and tragedy, retold in numerous sources with as many variations.
-The tragic story of the adulterous love between the Cornish knight Tristan (Tristram) and the Irish princess Iseult (Isolde, Yseult, etc.), the narrative predates and most likely influenced the Arthurian romance of Lancelot and Guinevere, and has had a substantial impact on Western art and literature since it first appeared in the 12th century.
+The legend of Tristan and Iseult is a famous romance of the adulterous love between the Cornish knight Tristan (Tristram) and the Irish princess Iseult (Isolde, Yseult, etc.), the narrative predates and most likely influenced the Arthurian romance of Lancelot and Guinevere, and has had a substantial impact on Western art and literature since it first appeared in the 12th century.

 1925-1929 Unrealized Projects 1935-1939